parttimenerd/temci/doc/temci_exec.rst

          stime         mean =           0.000, deviation =   0.0
          utime         mean =           0.000, deviation =   0.0

+*Use --watch to display the report continuously, every --watch_every (default is 1) seconds.*

 The produced ``run_output.yaml`` file is:

 .. code:: yaml